Mirena

 Sepsis

-Sepsis, which is a severe infection, can cause organ damage if left untreated.
-The Sepsis Alliance guidelines of T.I.M.E. provide guidance on how to detect sepsis.
-High temperature, symptoms of infection, altered mental state, and extreme illness are potential symptoms of sepsis.
+Sepsis, which is a severe response to an infection, can cause organ damage if left untreated.
+The Sepsis Alliance T.I.M.E. guidelines teach people how to detect sepsis.
+High temperature, symptoms of infection, altered mental state and extreme illness are potential symptoms of sepsis.
 Contact your care provider immediately if you experience any symptoms.

 Spontaneous Abortion of Intrauterine Pregnancy

-Patients who have become pregnant with an IUD in place may experience a septic abortion where septicemia, septic shock and death may occur.
+Patients who have become pregnant with an IUD in place may experience a septic abortion, in which septicemia (blood poisoning), septic shock and death may occur.

 If you become pregnant, contact your provider right away to have Mirena removed promptly.
 Leaving Mirena in place may increase the risk of spontaneous abortion and preterm labor.